SabiulSabit/Math-Fun/README.md

 # Math-Fun
-Simple Basic Math Equation Solving Game Builde in C++ using iGraphics
+Simple Basic Math Equation Solving Game build in C++ using iGraphics

 Download Full File and Run in Visual Studio